 What is the median home price in Redding, CA?

-The median home price in the Redding area is approximately $380,000 as of late 2025.
+The median sale price in Shasta County is approximately $412,000 as of March 2026, based on MLS data — up 11% year-over-year.
 This is significantly lower than the Bay Area, where median prices range from $850K in the East Bay to over $1.5 million in the South Bay.

 How far is Redding from San Francisco?